FungibilityMatters/MoneroMixer/README.md

 Now all you have to do is follow the prompts within the program and your Monero Wallet will be generated for you.
 You will be asked for a name and password for your new wallet.

-HOW TO RUN AGAIN AFTER YOUR FIRST TIME:

-Tails:
+HOW TO START MANUALLY (TAILS USERS MUST DO THIS EACH TIME YOU REBOOT):
-1. Right click your desktop and select "Open in Terminal"
+1. Right click anywhere on your desktop.
+On Tails or Ubuntu select "Show Desktop in Files" on Whonix select "Applications" > "File Manager".
+This will open a file manager window.
-2. In the terminal type `cd <path to MoneroMixer>`.
-For example if MoneroMixer is in your Persistent folder this would look like `cd /home/amnesia/Persistent/MoneroMixer`.
-3. In the terminal type `./start` then press ENTER.

-Whonix:
-1. Open the folder called "MoneroMixer"
-2. Right click and select "Open Terminal Here"
+2. In the file manager window, open your MoneroMixer folder then double-click the file named "start" to open it.
+3. In "start" find the line beginning with "Your startup command is:" and copy the whole command from "cd" to "exit".
-3. In the terminal type `./start` then press ENTER.
+4. Open a terminal and paste the startup command you copied into the terminal window then press ENTER.
+    (See step 1 above if you forgot how to open a terminal)

 FAQ: